Interested in the nature in Cambridgeshire and want to get "off the beaten track" and discover all this wonderful county offers? Get ready to explore!

 Areas next to the Rivers Ouse and Nene are deliberately flooded when necessary.
 This washland provides habitat for large quantities of wildfowl and wading birds in the winter months, while protecting towns and farmland from excessive water.

-It is such a thrill when I am able to add such experiences to my "Bird List".
+It is such a thrill when I can add such experiences to my "Bird List".

-Woodland walks in the area offer delights that you won't want to miss.
+Woodland walks in the area offer delights you won't want to miss.

 If you want to see wild bluebells, one of the best places to go is Brampton Wood.
 This is the second largest ancient woodland in the county.
 Mentioned in the Doomsday Book, it is at least 900 years old.